BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 <p>
     I chatted with a local man about the homelessness.
     He said it's sad.
-    He added that while they're not violent, they will steal your property.
+    He added that while they're not violent, they will steal your property if they get the chance.
     That tenuous truce on property rights is perhaps synecdochic of the situation in Wheeling as a whole.
     And Wheeling, of the country.
 </p>